Northern Graphite Corporation

 Northern is the only significant graphite producing company in North America and will become the third largest outside of China when its Namibian operations come back online in 2024.
 The Company also has two large scale development projects, Bissett Creek in Ontario and Okanjande in Namibia, that will be a source of continued production growth in the future.
 All projects have “battery quality” graphite and are located close to infrastructure in politically stable countries.

 Lac des Iles (LDI) Graphite Mine, Quebec

 Management and Directors

 Mr. Bowes has over 30 years of experience in the resource and engineering industries.
+As CEO he led Northern Graphite for over 13 years.
 Mr. Bowes was Senior Vice President of Orezone Gold Corporation.
-Mr. Bowes served as President, CEO and a director of San Anton Resource Corporation.
+He served as President, CEO and a director of San Anton Resource Corporation.